 The Shooting Setup

 To ensure a fair comparison, I set up my trusty assistant Kermit in my home studio.
-I used professional lights and set my iPhone on a tripod.
+I used professional lights and an iPhone tripod.

 That way, every camera app would be able to take the exact same image under the exact same lighting conditions.